Monday, 5 January 2026

 3. What kind of suit does the photographer wear?

 Ans.
-He wears a gray suit.
+A gray suit.

 4. With whose eye is the photographer’s eye compared?

 Ans.
-It is compared to the eye of a natural scientist.
+The eye of a natural scientist.

 5. What is the first instruction given by the photographer?